Why should I seek an MBA from Viterbo University?

-Most courses are meet one evening per week for eight consecutive weeks from 6-10pm.
-Some courses are also offered in a blended online format, meeting about once per month with the rest of the course online.
-If a class session must be missed, the student works with the professor prior to the absence to make arrangements for the missed material.
+Most courses meet one evening per week for eight consecutive weeks from 6–9 p.m.
+Some courses are also offered in a blended online format, meeting about twice per month with the rest of the course online.
 Utilization of an online course management system allows learners to keep up and stay involved even when they must travel for their jobs.
-If more than one class meeting will be missed within a face to face course, the student must contact the instructor and/or the MBA director in advance to discuss whether the student should enroll in the course at another time.
-Core courses are offered several times during a year to allow students flexibility in scheduling.
+Core requirement courses are offered several times during a year to allow students flexibility in scheduling.
 The MBA program follows the regular academic calendar with two semesters and a summer session each year.
 Classes are offered on Viterbo University's main campus, located in La Crosse, Wis., or online.

 How long does it take to complete the MBA program?